-Members of the University community with questions or concerns about alcohol or illegal drugs may get confidential information or referrals from the designated provost/dean.
-The Dean will provide information and referrals for treatment, therapy, and rehabilitation services.
-The University does not provide these services.
+Members of the University community with questions or concerns about alcohol or illegal drugs may get confidential information or referrals from the designated provost/dean or Human resources.
 Members of the University community using or addicted to illegal drugs or alcohol will be encouraged to seek treatment.
+The University does not provide these counseling or treatment services.
 Continued drug or alcohol abuse, or violation of laws or University policy, will result in disciplinary actions up to and including expulsion or dismissal from the University.
 In the case of illegal drugs, the University will comply with any applicable local, state, and federal laws.